ABSENCES AND ILLNESS

 Part time teachers and teacher aides work with individuals and groups of children who have individual needs.
 These individual needs include E.S.O.L., enrichment and assistance for children with learning difficulties and extension learning.
-We run Lexia, Multi Lit, Reading Recovery and Te Manawa.
+We run Lexia, Early Words, Quick 60, Spring into Maths, Reading Recovery and Te Manawa.

 We reinforce internet safety to our students and enable software to block possible unsuitable images/sites on all our computers.
 Cyber safety and cyber citizenship are included in the Titahi Bay School curriculum.

 Information can be found on the Internet Safety page, for parents who wish to find out more about helping their child to stay safe on the internet at home.
-Mike Laing is in charge of this area.
+Jamie Merrick is in charge of this area.